Kasper Hämäläinen: Lech Poznań

+In December 2015, Hämäläinen decided to not extend his contract with Lech, citing personal reasons and wishing to move elsewhere with his family.
+He made a total of 131 appearances for Lech, scoring 36 goals and helping the club win the 2014–15 Ekstraklasa and 2015 Polish Super Cup titles.

 Legia Warsaw

 On 11 January 2016, he joined Lech's archrivals Legia Warsaw on a free transfer, signing a 3 1/2-year deal.

 Jablonec

 On 6 September 2019, Hämäläinen joined Czech First League club FK Jablonec, signing a two-year deal.

 Return to TPS

 On 7 May 2021, it was announced that Hämäläinen would return to TPS with a 2.5-year contract.
+Hämäläinen announced that he will retire from professional football after the 2023 season.

 International career

 Hämäläinen was part of the Finnish U17 team that represented in the 2003 U17 World Cup held in Finland.
 He was a regular member of the Finland U21 team that qualified to the 2009 U21 European Championship held in Sweden and played in all Finland's three matches.

 He made his national team debut on 19 November 2008 against Switzerland when Stuart Baxter chose him to the starting line up for a match played in St. Gallen.
 During UEFA Euro 2012 qualifying he established himself as a regular in the national team.
 Hämäläinen scored his first international goal on 17 November 2010 against San Marino as he scored a brace in the 8–0 home victory.